 Another emergency-type program takes place through the Mission’s Thrift Store.
 The store gives clothing, furniture and other household items to needy families or individuals.
 A pastor or social worker might refer someone to the store for some needed items, and the Mission always tries to meet their need.
 The Morris County Shelter refers people here, so the store is a good source of community goodwill.
 Most items ‒ from refrigerators and furniture to bicycles and dishes ‒ are donated by individuals in the community.

 The emphasis of the Emergency Services Program is on bearing an individual’s burden.
 These services are offered and delivered with nothing demanded in return.
-Although the daily chapel services are open to all, attendance is not required.
+Although the daily chapel services are open to all, attendance is not required when using our emergency services.
 84% of the people coming to the Mission for emergency shelter are suffering from drug and alcohol abuse, which makes these programs ideal feeders for the Life Change Program; the heart of the work of the Market Street Mission.